alan-platform/alan-platform.github.io/pages/tutorials/model tutorial.md

 - If `Subtotal` is smaller than `Minimal spendings` then `Discount` will be equal to 0
 - If `Subtotal` is bigger than or equal to `Minimal spendings` then `Discount` will be equal to the product of the appropriate `Percentage` and `Subtotal`.
 The value of `Percentage` is first transformed from `percent` to `percent-fraction` (from 3% to 0,03).
 The value of `Subtotal` is this number of `percent-fraction` times number of `euro`.
 Its unit is equal to `euro`

-Because we `switch` on a `compare` we can provide the desired states with operators like 'greater than', 'equal', 'less than' and combinations of these.
+Because we `switch` on a `compare` we can provide the desired states with operators like 'greater than', 'equal to', 'less than' and combinations of these.
 Finally, the `Total` is calculated by adding `Subtotal` to the negative of `Discount` (subtraction).
 If discount is not applicable (state`No`) `Discount` is equal to 0 and `Total` is equal to `Subtotal`.